 - Astérix: In Asterix and the Goths the Goths (Roman term for people from the area we nowadays identify as Germany) were cast as militaristic war-mongering villains, playing into the All Germans Are Nazis trope.
 Creators René Goscinny and Albert Uderzo later regretted the tone of this story, saying it was made only twenty years after the war when anti-German sentiments were still vivid.
 In later Asterix stories Germans are portrayed in a more sympathetic light, though still as people who are often deadly serious.

 - Contrast the German art-house film, Wings of Desire, with its American quasi-remake, City of Angels, and note how the commoners behave in both films.
 The former very much lives up to this trope.

 - The black-clad German nihilists in The Big Lebowski.
 They believe in nozzing!
 Even Walter, a Jewish man, prefers Nazis over them.

-They were Nihilists, man.
+The Dude: They were Nihilists, man.
 They kept saying they believed in nothing.
-Walter: